 Doris asked: When I tried to clean the jetted tub with bleach water, I have so many bubbles, it overflows in about 5 minutes.
 I have tried this three times, and I still have a tub full to overflowing in about 5 minutes.
 How do I stop the bubbles?

 Keeping jetted tubs clean is important in keeping them sanitary.
 However, due to the jets, ordinary cleaners cannot be used.
-Here is a cleaning method that will clean and disinfect the tub without foaming into a bubbly mess.
+Here are two cleaning methods that will clean and disinfect the tub without foaming into a bubbly mess.

 You Will Need: